 In this day and age of the internet and ceaseless electronic innovation, life continues to get easier and less troublesome - even when dealing with financial assets.
 Today, investors don't hold stacks of paperwork in their office to store securities.
 Introduced in 1996, they now use the demat account system.

-We’re hoping you’re familiar with demat accounts by now, and have grasped how to go about opening a demat account.
+We’re hoping you’re familiar with what is demat accounts by now and have grasped how to go about opening a demat account.
 Next up, let’s learn how to invest using these demat accounts.
 Now, we will walk you through the steps required to invest in the stock markets.

 - E-KYC method is the one wherein the broker verifies your information utilizing your Aadhaar card, gets you to upload your documents online, and you’re done.